Jim Jones: Mounting pressure and waning political support

-Layton's affidavit also stated that Jonestown residents were being deliberately starved: "There was rice for breakfast, rice water soup for lunch, and rice and beans for dinner.
+In June 1978, Deborah Layton, a Peoples Temple member who escaped Jonestown six months before the massacre, provided the group with a further affidavit detailing crimes by the Temple and substandard living conditions in Jonestown.
+Layton's affidavit stated that Jonestown residents were being deliberately undernourished: "There was rice for breakfast, rice water soup for lunch, and rice and beans for dinner.
 On Sunday, we each received an egg and a cookie.
 Two or three times a week we had vegetables.
 Some very weak and elderly members received one egg per day."
 Jonestown stood on poor soil, so it was not self-sufficient and had to import large quantities of commodities such as wheat.
 However, Layton noted that Jones did not rely on the same diet as his followers.
 Instead, he consumed more substantial meals that frequently contained meat while "claiming problems with his blood sugar".
-He also permitted a few chosen members of his inner circle to eat from his personal supplies, and they appeared to be in much better health than the other residents.
+He also permitted a few chosen members of his inner circle to eat from his personal supplies.

 Jones was facing increasing scrutiny in the summer of 1978 when he hired JFK assassination conspiracy theorists Mark Lane and Donald Freed to help make the case of a "grand conspiracy" against the Temple by U.S. intelligence agencies.
 Jones told Lane that he wanted to "pull an Eldridge Cleaver", referring to a fugitive member of the Black Panthers who was able to return to the U.S. after rebuilding his reputation.

 Jones attempted to negotiate for his commune to resettle in the Soviet Union.
 In October 1978, Feodor Timofeyev, Soviet consul to Guyana, visited Jonestown for two days and gave a speech.
 Jim Jones stated beforehand, "For many years, we have let our sympathies be quite publicly known, that the United States government was not our mother, but that the Soviet Union was our spiritual motherland."
-Timofeyev declared Jonestown in "harmony of theory" with "Marx, Engels, Lenin" and the "practical implementation of... some fundamental features of this theory," and personally thanked Jim Jones.
+Timofeyev declared Jonestown in "harmony of theory" with "Marx, Engels, Lenin" and the "practical implementation of... some fundamental features of this theory," and personally thanked Jones.